-In 19 February 1946 Alan Turing designed the first well-known software for a stored-program computer.
+On 19 February 1946 Alan Turing designed the first well-known software for a stored-program computer.
 Seventy years later, each of us is carrying numerous apps (software) in our pockets and wrists.
-Software today can be incredibly powerful, they contain millions of lines of code, can guide nuclear missiles to their target, even recognize the human voice and translate them on the fly.
+Software today can be incredibly powerful, they contain millions of lines of code, can guide nuclear missiles to their target, and even recognize the human voice and translate them on the fly.
 Today’s mobile apps like Microsoft Word or Facebook are more complex than the entire software stack that powered Apollo 11 spaceflight.
 The technology powering Apple’s Siri, Google Now or Microsoft’s Halolens were impossible even ten years before.
 The growth in areas like Cloud Computing, Big Data, Machine Learning and Predictive Analytics has been exponential.
 Last week, over a cup of steaming hot Madras Kaapi (Coffee) I was thinking about all this.

-That led me to ask myself, whether all this development has changed the way engineers write software?.
+That led me to ask myself, whether all this development has changed the way engineers write software.
 The answer will be “not really”.
 The way an engineer today creates a software program has remained more or else the same as what her father did 25 years back.
-Code-Generators, RAD tools, LOB application builders like Microsoft LightSwitch continue to remain as niche tools with over 95% (in my opinion) of software being written by humans.
-In 2009 IT Services veteran Phaneesh Murthy, accused Indian tech giants to have stalled growth in this area due to abundance of the skilled talent pool.
-But I am at a loss what’s been holding companies like Google & Apple to change this status-quo?.
+Code-Generators, RAD tools, and LOB application builders like Microsoft LightSwitch continue to remain niche tools with over 95% (in my opinion) of software being written by humans.
+In 2009 IT Services veteran Phaneesh Murthy, accused Indian tech giants to have stalled growth in this area due to the abundance of the skilled talent pool.
+But I am at a loss what’s been holding companies like Google & Apple to change this status-quo.

 I feel the root cause for delay is in how we perceive a software solution and how we design applications.
 The behaviour pattern around Human-Computer Interaction has changed considerably with the Gen Z being born digital.
-For them, Touch is a seamless extension of the physical world into virtual, but software especially enterprise software are still being designed for 1960s environment.
+For them, Touch is a seamless extension of the physical world into the virtual, but software especially enterprise software is still being designed for the 1960s environment.